Expansion strategy

 The Faircloth-to-RAD option helps housing authorities develop new housing up to their Faircloth limit by using HUD’s mixed-financing program with pre-approval to convert the property to a long-term Section 8 contract after construction through HUD’s RAD Program.
 The RAD pre-approval provides a reliable rental subsidy and helps public housing authorities and their partners finance and underwrite these projects.

-PHA plans to work with the development community, and local and state funders, on creating new housing opportunities using Faircloth-to-RAD.
+In addition to acquiring existing multifamily housing developments, PHA is working with the development community, and local and state funders, to create new housing opportunities using Faircloth-to-RAD.
 While PHA doesn’t have the capital funding to contribute to these transactions, it can greatly facilitate the creation of new affordable housing by using its authority to make Section 8 contracts available to affordable housing developers.
 More information is available below:

 PHA expansion examples